 $219 Member Rate / $329 Non-Member

-The Michigan Marvels Tour, sponsored by Walters Gardens, will visit Midwest Groundcovers, Walters Gardens, Hans Hansen’s private garden, the Martin garden, The Walters Gardens field production, and Sawyer Home & Garden.
+The Michigan Marvels Tour, sponsored by Walters Gardens, will visit Midwest Groundcovers, Walters Gardens, Chris Hansen’s private garden, the Martin garden, The Walters Gardens field production, and Sawyer Home & Garden.

 In 2019, Midwest Groundcovers will celebrate its 50th anniversary of providing quality plants to the Chicagoland area and beyond.
 Its main headquarters in St. Charles, IL, Midwest purchased 300 acres in Fennville, MI in 1986.
 Just a few miles from the lake, this location allowed us to take advantage of the slightly warmer zone than our Illinois locations, as well as the good soil for field production.
 Growing began there in 1995, and there are currently 120 acres in use between a 15,000 square foot greenhouse, growing shelters and field production.